jamesodwyer/GDS-M/guidelines/elevation-guidelines.md

 # Elevation

-### 1. Overview
+## 1. Overview

-- **What it is:** Elevation helps users focus on the most important elements by introducing depth and hierarchy.
-It clarifies relationships between surfaces and ensures interactive elements are visually prioritised.
+- **What it is:** Elevation is the space in-between two elements on the z-axis of a view.
+It is a core design principle applied across all surfaces and components to establish a clear and consistent visual hierarchy.
+It represents the relative position of elements along the z-axis, helping users understand the structure and interactivity of the interface.

 - **When to use:**
-  - Creating visual hierarchy within content
+  - To establish visual hierarchy between elements
-  - Establishing relationships between surfaces
-  - Prioritising interactive elements
-  - Creating overlays, modals, or drawers
+  - To indicate interactive or elevated components (cards, buttons, modals)
+  - To create depth and separation between layers of content
-  - Implementing sticky elements like headers or footers
+  - To distinguish sticky elements (headers, footers) from scrollable content
-  - Breaking visual rhythm with static surfaces
+  - To indicate floating panels or overlays
+  - To provide visual feedback for interactive states

 - **When not to use:**
+  - On elements that should appear flat or integrated with the background
+  - When it creates unnecessary visual noise
+  - On decorative elements that don't require hierarchy indication
-  - Stacking too many elevation levels (creates clutter)
+  - When multiple elevation levels compete for attention unnecessarily
-  - Using elevation alone to suggest interactivity (must pair with other cues)
-  - Mixing static and inverse styling without a clear purpose

-- **Accessibility note:** Always pair elevation with other cues like colour and border.
-Shadows alone are not enough for users who rely on high-contrast or assistive technologies.
+- **Accessibility note:** Elevation helps users understand the structure and layering of the interface, which supports cognitive accessibility.
+Ensure sufficient contrast between elevated elements and their backgrounds.
+For users with motion sensitivity, consider reducing or removing elevation animations where possible.

-### 2. Design Tokens
+## 2. Design Tokens

+Our elevation system includes three key visual elements: shadows (in this release v2.0), surface fill colour, and potentially border colour.
+These elements will be defined for both light and dark modes to ensure clarity and consistency across themes.
+Additionally, we will support inverse elevation styles in light mode for components that appear on dark backgrounds, maintaining accessibility and visual contrast.

+Elevation can be represented through subtle shadows, tonal variations, or borders, depending on the context.
+This flexibility allows for a cohesive look and feel while supporting accessibility and clarity.

 - **Token architecture reminder:**
   - Core → Brand → Semantic → Component